 A carefully crafted plan of self-study (which may include completion of distance learning programs) combined with clinical training with qualified professional herbalists can provide a comprehensive herbal education.
 This model offers many of the advantages of distance- learning, along with one-on-one clinical training.
 Disadvantages include limited exposure to the variety of practitioners that one would encounter in a formal school setting, as well as a potential for lack of a comprehensive academic program.

-AHG Professional Membership has provisions for those who have completed their education through a combination of learning options, including self-study and apprenticeship, however, both independent scholarship and clinical experience must be thoroughly documented for application for AHG Professional Membership.
+AHG Registered Herbalist has provisions for those who have completed their education through a combination of learning options, including self-study and apprenticeship, however, both independent scholarship and clinical experience must be thoroughly documented for application for AHG Registered Herbalist.
 The AHG Mentorship Program offers a handbook for documenting apprenticeship training.

 Which schools are accredited/approved by the AHG?